Craftsman Concrete Floors

 When Concrete is Too Worn to Polish — Installing Stained Concrete Floors

-While polished concrete is our residential installation of choice, If your old concrete is excessively worn or damaged, it’s possible that a stained concrete floor is a better choice of install for your floor.
+While polished concrete is our residential installation of choice, If your old concrete is excessively worn, stained or damaged, it’s likely that a stained concrete floor is a better choice of install for your floor.
 For moderately damaged floors, stained concrete can help hide imperfections that would be visible with polished concrete.

-For more information on stained concrete floors, please visit our page styles of stained concrete floors.
+For more information on stained concrete floors, visit our page styles of stained concrete floors.

 When All Else Fails — Install a Concrete Overlay